The Unfairness of Active Users and Popularity Bias in Point-of-Interest Recommendation: Results and Discussion

 The results on \gow and \yelp datasets show different patterns for accuracy and fairness (\ie users and items).
 Among all categories of models, the neural approaches (\ie \vaecf and \neumf) overall achieve the best results among other models on both datasets.
-For instance, \vaecf achieves the best and second-best performance in terms of the accuracy (NDCG) while \lore, which is a contextual best model, is the best model only on the \gow could not achieve significant accuracy on \yelp dataset.
+For instance, \vaecf achieves the best and second-best performance in terms of the accuracy (NDCG) in \yelp and \gow datasets respectively.
+On the other hand, \lore, which is a contextual model, had the best performance on \gow, while \yelp's accuracy was not significant.
 Moreover, \vaecf can produce fairest recommendation \wrt both user and item fairness.
 The results on $\frac{1}{MADr}$ on both user and item fairness show that \vaecf could perform well in comparison with the best and second-best models.
 However, the AUCs' results on both \gow and \yelp datasets indicate that \vaecf is the best and second-best approach on all three relevant factors.
 These results are proof of the overall performance of \vaecf, \ie while \vaecf can achieve significant accuracy, it also can produce an almost fair recommendation based on both consumer and provider sides.

 Among the traditional models (\ie \topp, \bpr, \wmf, and \pf), the result of \bpr is slightly surprising as it very is similar to the \topp.
 Our explanation for this observation is that due to the sampling we performed on the dataset for speeding up the experiments as performed in~\cite{kowald2020unfairness}, our dataset has been more skewed toward popular items.
 This can hamper the performance of BPR, which has been shown to be sensitive to popular items~\cite{deldjoo2021explaining}.
 More importantly, although \wmf achieves much better results than the \topp and \bpr, in most cases \pf has the best performance among the traditional models.
 This indicate that \pf using the Poisson distribution can capture the long-tailed user activity found in most consumption data and model the relation between user and items on implicit feedback (\ie check-ins) in a better way.
 This leads to better estimates of users' latent preferences, and therefore superior recommendations, compared to competing methods.
 However, \yelp tends to produce unfair recommendations for user groups (\ie GCE minimum under $pf_4$ under user fairness), while on the \gow dataset \lore recommends most popular items that is interesting for active users.